 Gel manicures are worth it for those who regularly get their nails done and want to save on going to the salon.
 For people who spend $70 or more every month on regularly manicured nails and tend to go every week, gel manicures are worth the money.
 At this rate, gels make sense and saves you two monthly visits to the salon.

 Is a Gel Manicure Worth It?

-That doesn’t mean you can ignore the risks.
-You’ll have to weigh for yourself the cost of sticking your hands under UV lights to let the polish harden, and we’d absolutely recommend applying waterproof sunscreen before treatments.
-There’s also the matter of removal — gels are removed by soaking your fingers in polish remover for five to 10 minutes, which is less of an imposition if it’s included in your manicure (which it typically is).
+While better quality overall compared to a regular manicure, a gel manicure does come with some risks.
+Remember you’re sticking your hands under UV lights to let the polish harden.
+There’s also the matter of removal.
+Gels are removed by soaking your fingers in polish remover for five to 10 minutes, which is less of an imposition if it’s included in your manicure (which it typically is).
 Peeling the gels off yourself like regular polish leaves your nails ragged and much thinner.
 This means your nails are thinner and more susceptible to breaking and pealing later on.

 If you go very infrequently, say, a couple times a year or less, gel manicures might be worth it for how durable and reliable they are to last you through a special occasion (like a wedding or speaking at a conference).
 But for most folks who don’t go regularly, gels don’t make financial sense.
 Sure, your manicure won’t last as long, but are a few more days of color worth an extra $15 to $20?

 LISTEN: Want to learn how to manage your money better?
 Listen to the HerMoney podcast with Jean Chatzky.